pixie-io/docs.px.dev/README.md

 We're excited to have you contribute to Pixie's documentation!

 Pixie has adopted the [Contributor Covenant](https://github.com/pixie-io/pixie-docs/blob/main/CODE_OF_CONDUCT.md) as its code of conduct, and we expect all participants to adhere to it.
 Please report any violations to <community@pixielabs.ai>.
-All code contributions require the [Contributor License Agreement](https://github.com/pixie-io/pixie-docs/blob/main/CLA.md).
-The CLA can be signed when creating your first PR.
+All code contributions require signing, please refer to the [Contribution Guide](https://github.com/pixie-io/pixie-docs/blob/main/CONTRIBUTING.md).

 ### Dev Setup